Blogs

 Building an internal notification service is a lot of (annoying) work.
 We know because we have built this a few times in our careers.

 That is why we made NotificationAPI: a plug-and-play notification-as-a-service solution.
-It takes 10 minutes to configure and integrate and gives you a lot more functionality, including in-app notifications, feature flags, and logs.
+It takes 10 minutes to configure and integrate and gives you much more functionality, including in-app notifications, feature flags, and logs.

 "If I had to describe NotificationAPI in one word, it would be simple!"